What is RDBMS, Oracle versions, Architecture of Oracle Database Server, Installation of Oracle 12c

 The Intellipaat Certification is a seal of approval and is highly recognized in 80+ corporations around the world including many in the Fortune 500 list of companies.

-At the end of this training program there will be a quiz that perfectly reflects the type of questions asked in the certification exam and helps you score better marks in certification exam.
+At the end of this training program there will be a quiz that perfectly reflects the type of questions asked in the certification exam and helps you score better marks in PL SQL certification exam.

 Intellipaat Course Completion certification will be awarded on the completion of Project work (on expert review)and upon scoring of at least 60% marks in the quiz. .
 Intellipaat certification is well recognized in top MNCs like Ericsson, Cisco, Cognizant, Sony, Wipro, Standard Chartered, TCS, Genpact, Tata Communication etc.